BredeFK/last-bitbucket-commit/README.md

 ### Why?
 I couldn't find an easy way to do this so i decided to make my own solution.

-Also, I had an similar assignment for a cloud course I had, and want to learn
+Also, I had an similar assignment for a cloud course, and want to learn

 more with my own project.